kagantx/LinkedinProject/README.md

 The python packages required are listed in requirements.txt.
 The main package used is selenium, which does all the scraping because LinkedIn is a highly dynamic website.

+Put your linkedin login information in the file login_info.py

 ### Installing

 To install, place all the files in a single directory and create an environment with all of the